 Standard Employers have effective arrangements in place to ensure the organisation and its employees comply with the legislation on working time.
 Rationale It is important that all employees are protected from working too many hours at work and that young people and night workers who may be more at risk receive additional protection.
-Legal Reference The Working Time Regulations 1998 The Working Time (Amendment) Regulations 2003 Criteria Evidence Legal References All employees have been made aware of their rights under the Working Time Regulations, including: Induction training Policies and procedures The Working Time Regulations 1998 maximum working week and agreement to exclude the maximum patterns of work rest breeks deily and weekly rest rest breaks, daily and weekly restentitlement to annual leave; and, young workers.
+Legal Reference The Working Time Regulations 1998 The Working Time (Amendment) Regulations 2003 Criteria Evidence Legal References Observations All employees have been made aware of their rights under the Working Time Regulations, including: Induction training Policies and procedures The Working Time Regulations 1998 maximum working week and agreement to exclude the maximum patterns of work rest breaks, daily and weekly rest entitlement to annual leave; and, young workers.
 Arrangements are in place for recording and reviewing the working hours of employees.
 Time sheets Work records The Working Time Regulations 1998, Regulation 9 Arrangements are in place for reviewing the health and safety of night workers.
 Night workers risk assessments and monitoring The Working Time Regulations 1998, Regulation 7 OHS should be involved in the recruitment of night workers, so the applicant's fitness for night work can be assessed (as well as any post specific health factors).
 Recruitment policy Occupational health policy The Working Time Regulations 1998

-Criteria Evidence Legal References Where possible, arrangements are in place for night workers to be assessed by occupational health on a regular basis if wanted.
-Occupational health SLA Occupational health records The Working Time Regulations 1998, Regulation 7 Arrangements exist to allow for transfer of employees from night work to day work at the advice of occupational health if their health is at risk from the night work.
+Criteria Evidence Legal References Observations Arrangements are in place for night workers to be assessed by occupational health on a regular basis.
+Occupational health SLA Occupational health records The Working Time Regulations 1998, Regulation 7 Arrangements exist to allow for transfer of employees from night work to day work if their health is at risk from the night work.
 Policy Case conference notes The Working Time Regulations 1998, Regulation 7 The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
-Risk assessments Ward meeting minutes Safety reps' documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with working time policies and procedures.
+Risk assessments Ward meeting minutes Safety reps documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with working time policies and procedures.
 Inspection reports Staff meetings Management of Health and Safety at Work Regulations 1999, Regulation 5